NextronSystems/nextron-helper-scripts/thor-seed/README.md

 Enter the server name or IP address of your ASGARD instance.

-### -UseCustomerPortal
+### -UseThorCloud

-Use the official Nextron customer portal instead of an ASGARD instance.
+Use the official Nextron THOR Cloud instead of an ASGARD instance.

-### -ApiKey
+### -Token

-API key used when connecting to Nextron's customer portal instead of an ASGARD instance.
+Download token used when connecting to Nextron's customer portal or an ASGARD instance.

 ### -CustomUrl